Pokémon Adventures: Black & White

+This arc stars Black, a hot-headed boy with dreams of winning the Pokemon League in Unova with the ability to see the solution to a tough situation so long as he clears his mind of distractions.
+An accident at Professor Juniper's lab leaves him the only one with a functioning Pokedex, and crashing a film set ends up with him under the employment of White, president of the BW Agency, which hires Pokemon actors.
+On their journey they are pursued by Team Plasma, who plan to liberate all Pokemon by manipulating others into giving them up, to the frustration of Black.

+This is the first arc in the series to be published in "special edition" mini-volumes compiled from their magazine publications.
+20 mini-volumes were published between July 2011 to February 2015, and nine tankōbon volumes were released between January 2013 to July 2014.

 Black 2 & White 2

 The plot of Pokémon Black 2 and White 2 is a special class trip arc.
 It follows Blake (Lack-Two in Japan), a member of the International Police who seeks to arrest the seven sages and the other Neo Team Plasma members, and Whitley (Whi-Two in Japan), a former member of Team Plasma yearning for the return of N. They are new students in Cheren's class along with Hugh, who vows himself to defeat Neo Team Plasma and get the Purrloin they stole for his sister back.
 Neo Team Plasma's plans now are to take over the Unova region and awaken the legendary Pokémon named Kyurem.

 The serialization of the story arc began in July 2013.
 On September 27, 2016, it was announced that the chapter would be published digitally in Shogakukan's "Sunday Web Every".
-It began on October 4, 2016 and released each chapter of volume 52 on a weekly basis before continuing on to the first round of volume 53 on a monthly basis starting November 22, 2016.
+It began on October 4, 2016, and released each chapter of volume 52 on a weekly basis before continuing on to the first round of volume 53 on a monthly basis starting November 22, 2016.
 Another hiatus occurred following February 2018, but serialization resumed in March 2019 until its completion in April 2020.
 Its regular volumes publication began in December 2014 and concluded in May 2020.